|Best Manual||Medela Harmony Manual Breast Pump||SEE IT||

 Breast pumps help moms create an emergency stash of milk for other caretakers or just enough for an extra bottle at night.
 They’re made in manual, electric, single, double, wearable, and hands-free designs.
 Pumps have become baby registry must-haves for many moms on the go.
 There’s a lot to take in when picking the best breast pump for you.
 Take a look at our guide and product recommendations to help you narrow down your options.

-- Best manual breast pump: New Medela Harmony Manual Pump
+- Best manual: New Medela Harmony Manual Pump

-- Best double electric breast pump: Spectra – S2 Plus Electric Breast Milk Pump
+- Best double electric pump: Spectra – S2 Plus Electric Breast Milk Pump

-- Best breast pump and feeding system: Medela Pump in Style Advanced Pump
+- Best pump and feeding system: Medela Pump in Style Advanced Pump

 The best breast pump basics

 Breast pumps help keep up your milk supply when you’re away for a feeding or two.
 They also let you build up a refrigerated or frozen supply of meals for the baby.
 Some moms pump at work to supply meals in their absence.
 Other moms regularly pump once or twice a day at home to provide a nighttime meal for their partner to feed the baby.
 Sometimes it’s convenient to have an extra meal on hand so mom can get a few hours to herself.
 They can also help provide the best nutrition if the baby has feeding issues that prevent normal breastfeeding.

 Breast milk has to proceed through what’s known as the let-down reflex before it can flow.
 The sound and smell of a baby can be enough to start the process.
 However, when the baby isn’t around, the motion of the device can help with let down, too.
 The more natural the movement and suction, the easier it is for a pumping mom.
 The best breast pumps mimic a two-stage infant feeding pattern.
 Some models do that with two-stage suction, and others through the pump’s design.